-In 2015 it takes place on Sunday September 27th.
-Chinese people will have a two-day "public holiday" on the 26th and 27th — a normal weekend off for 5-day week workers, however...
+In 2016 it takes place on Sunday September 15th.
+Chinese people will have a three-day "public holiday" on the 15th and 17th — a normal weekend off for 5-day week workers, however...

 When Mid-Autumn occurs at the end of September or early October its statutory day of public holiday is usually combined with the statutory National Day three-day holiday for a seven-day public holiday (October 1–7), sacrificing one adjacent weekend day ( for example, in 2015 people need to work on Saturday, October 10).

 See below for how the date of Mid-Autumn Day varies in the coming years.